telerik/xamarin-forms-docs/installation-and-deployment/windows/project-wizard.md

 ![Visual Studio Project Wizard](../images/visual-studio-project-wizard.png)

-It allows customers to select which platform(s) their application target(s) and the wizard will automatically reference all required binaries and packages.
+It allows customers to select which platform(s) their application targets and the wizard will automatically reference all required Telerik binaries and packages.

->With the official Q2 2016 release the Project Wizard is included in the automatic installation of the Telerik UI for Xamarin.Forms suite of controls.
+>With the minor release R1 **2017.1.10301** the **Project Wizard** is part of our installer.
+The installer is integrated with **Visual Studio 2017** and automatically installs both the Project Wizard and the available Item Templates.

 # New Project